6 Examples of Adjectives

-Adjectives modify nouns.
-Remember that nouns are people, places, things, states, qualities, etc. An adjective tells us what the noun is doing and helps to describe it:
+Adjectives modify nouns (remember that nouns are people, places, things, states, qualities, etc.) and tells us what the noun is doing and helps to describe it:

 A proper adjective is rooted in its noun.
 The proper noun ‘America,’ for example, has a similar proper adjective: ‘American’.
 The same is true for any country, for example:

 - Russia / Russian

 - Mexico / Mexican

 - Cuba / Cuban

 Proper adjectives are always capitalized because they are rooted in proper nouns.

 As you see, there are a few different endings: ‘an’, ‘ish’, ‘ese’, and ‘I’.
 Since these common adjectives are used often, you will learn the differences quickly.

 What are Common Adjectives?